Death Valley National Park: Photos and Impressions of Extremes

-Reservations had been made ahead of time for us to stay at this oasis within Death Valley National Park.
+I made reservations ahead of time for us to stay at this oasis within Death Valley National Park.

-There are two distinct lodgings, a historic 66 room Inn at Furnace Creek and the very family friendly 224 room Ranch at Furnace Creek.
+There are two distinct lodgings.
+There is a historic 66 room Inn at Furnace Creek and the very family friendly 224 room Ranch at Furnace Creek.
 My friend and I chose to stay at the Ranch and were delighted with the accommodations.

-As you can see from the photos below, in the middle of an arid desert arises a veritable oasis where the spring fed Furnace Creek brings life and has housed resident Indians in this location for numerous years.
-Next came the Forty-Niners, discovery of Borax mining and now tourists arrive in droves to rest and relax after a day of enjoying the sites in Death Valley.
+In the middle of an arid desert arises a veritable oasis where the spring-fed Furnace Creek brings life.
+It has housed native Americans in this location for numerous years.
+Next came the Forty-Niners, discovery of Borax mining, and now tourists arrive in droves to rest and relax after a day of enjoying the sites.

 Death Valley Museum

-Relics of the old gold rush days as well as the famous 20 mule team borax transport vehicles and other interesting things can be found on the grounds of Furnace Creek Ranch.
+Relics of the old gold rush days and the famous 20 mule team borax vehicles and other items of interest are on the grounds of Furnace Creek Ranch.

-The hike into Golden Canyon takes one on a path which rises about 300 feet (91 meters) and one can plan on spending about an hour and a half or more depending upon just how many photos one decides to take of the myriad rock colors which present themselves along the way.
+The hike into Golden Canyon takes one on a path that rises about 300 feet (91 meters).
+One can plan on spending about an hour and a half or more depending upon how many photos one decides to take of the myriad rock colors which present themselves along the way.

-Again one is advised to not go too long without hydration.
-The warmth of the sun heats up those rocks and it must seem like a blast oven in the middle of the summer!
+Again one is advised not to go too long without hydration.
+The warmth of the sun heats those rocks, and it must seem like a blast oven in the middle of the summer!

-The sheer beauty of what one gets to see up close as one goes hiking makes Golden Canyon a destination worth one's while.
+The sheer beauty of what one gets to see up close as one goes hiking makes Golden Canyon a worthwhile destination.

 Devil's Golf Course

-Can you imagine the sheer horror on the faces of pioneers traveling in wagon trains headed west when they got to this area?
+Can you imagine the sheer horror on pioneers traveling in wagon trains headed west when they got to this area?

-A sign at this site shows the following:
+A sign at this site portrays the following:

 "DEVILS GOLF COURSE

-We and other tourists walked gingerly on these rough and irregular shapes being careful not to fall.
+Other tourists and we walked gingerly on these rough and irregular shapes being careful not to fall.
 The jagged shapes could probably easily cut one's skin if a mishap occurred.

-A short hike which was only about 1/2 mile took us to another location in Death Valley National Park called the Natural Bridge.
+A short hike, which was only about 1/2 mile, took us to another location called the Natural Bridge.

 Amazingly tucked into the nooks and crannies of these desert floor rocks are blooming plants.
 Some of them look to be quite delicate.
-Rainstorms can literally awaken long dormant seeds in the ground and bring forth emerging plants some of which have beautiful flowers.
+Rainstorms can awaken long-dormant seeds in the ground and bring forth emerging plants, some of which have beautiful flowers.

 Ashford Mill Ruins